dshanske/syndication-links/readme.txt

 The plugin supports pulling data from plugins that syndicate your content.
 Right now, it has experimental support for the Bridgy service.

+For anything not built in, it supports a filter 'syn_add_links' to add URLs, for potential use with any other plugin.

 * Bridgy Publish (https://www.brid.gy/about#publish).
 Requires the
   wordpress-webmention plugin (https://wordpress.org/plugins/webmention/).